develephant/PropsAware/README.md

 ```

-> In most basic programs, you shouldnt need more than 5-6 __PropsAware__ properties.
+> _In most basic programs, you shouldnt need more than 4-5 __PropsAware__ properties._
+>
+> With the pattern above, its entirely possible to manipulate the bulk of your program with one `PA` property!

 # API